cancerDHC/ccdh-terminology-service/README.md

 # CCDH Terminology Service

-The terminology services that supports the (CCDH)[https://ccdh.cancer.gov] CRDC-H harmonization model.

-Two major parts of this repo:

-* A terminology service
-* Scripts that transform the CRDC-H model google sheets to [LinkML](https://linkml.github.io/).
-(To be moved to the ccdhmodel repo)
+The CCDH terminology service is a RESTful API that supports the validation, lookup, binding, and mapping of the concepts in the CCDH data harmonization process and the transformation and validation workflow.

 ## Terminology Service Rest API